mittelmark/microemacs/README.md

 make me-bfs-linux
 ```

-### Redhat systems
+### Red Hat Systems

-Here some  required  code to compile on Red Hat  systems  like  CentOS or Alma
+Here the steps  required to compile the editor on Red Hat compatible systems  like CentOS
-Linux:
+or AlmaLinux, For Fedora builds replace `yum` with `dnf`:

 ```bash
 ### download last github code